 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will generate adequate data to demonstrate the efficacy and safety of an investigational drug.
 A number of companies in the pharmaceutical and biotechnology industries, including those with greater resources and experience, have suffered significant setbacks in clinical trials, even after seeing promising results in earlier clinical trials.
 We do not know whether the clinical trials we are conducting, or may conduct, will demonstrate adequate efficacy and safety to result in regulatory approval to market LUM-201.
-Even if we believe that we have adequate data to support an application for regulatory approval to market our product candidates, the FDA, the EMA, or other applicable foreign regulatory authorities may not agree and may require that we conduct additional clinical trials.
+Even if we believe that we have adequate data to support an application for regulatory approval to market our product candidates, the FDA, the European Union Medicines Agency (the "EMA"), or other applicable foreign regulatory authorities may not agree and may require that we conduct additional clinical trials.
 If later-stage clinical trials do not produce favorable results, our ability to achieve regulatory approval for LUM-201 may be adversely impacted.

 There can be no assurance that LUM-201 will not exhibit new or increased safety risks in the OraGrowtH210 Trial compared to the previously conducted Merck Trials, or, if we complete the OraGrowtH210 Trial, in the planned Phase 3 clinical trial.
 Trials in additional indications may not be successful or may exhibit new or increased safety risks.
-While the interim results of our OraGrowtH210 Trial were encouraging, there was an imbalance in the baseline characteristics of the control arm and our final results may be materially different.
 In addition, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many other companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain regulatory approval for the marketing of their products.

-In addition, while we are planning to move forward with the 1.6 mg/kg/day dose of LUM-201 based on the interim data that we released on November 14, 2022, this may not be the optimal dose for LUM-201 and we may incur additional costs or delays if, as a result of the final data from the OraGrowtH210 Trial, we conclude there is a more optimal dose.
+In addition, we have not yet established the optimal dose for LUM-201.
 There can be no guarantee that the three dose levels currently being administered in the OraGrowtH210 Trial will be efficacious or, if they are, whether any one will be the optimal dose.
 The OraGrowtH210 Trial may not be successful in demonstrating successful patient selection with our PEM strategy or determining a dose or dose regimen of LUM-201 suitable for future development and potential marketing approval.
 Even if an optimal dose is established in one indication, different doses may be optimal in other indications requiring additional clinical trials to determine such optimal dosing.